pearsonca/scala-commsim/index.md

 >The data spans roughly five years, a few hundred thousand entries of login data with around 200k users and roughly 350 hotspot locations.

-## Modeling in Code
+## Behind Network Modeling

+[Snijders *et al.*][Snijders201044] provide an outline of stochastic simulation using agent-based models.
+They advocate for this perspective as a useful approach to longitudinal data, and they explicitly commit to the network representation and to expressing dynamics in terms of network features.

-[Snijders *et al.*][Snijders201044] argue for agent-based models, but argue explicitly for avoiding the *event based* perspective.
-We propose that the transient *events* (*e.g.*, individuals meet), *state changes* (*e.g.*, an individual gains or expends money), and *observation* process of how those are recorded (*e.g.*, people appear together at particular locations) are precisely what we should focus on modeling.
+However, we think it is strange to think in terms of, *e.g.*, triadic closures instead of friendly introductions.
+We propose that the transient *events* (*e.g.*, individuals meet), *state changes* (*e.g.*, an individual gains or expends money), and *observation* process of how those are recorded (*e.g.*, people record transactions at particular locations at overlapping times) are precisely what we should focus on modeling.

-Implementing an agent from this perspective requires a model that is inherently possible to reason about and argue with.
-The events and state changes should correspond to phenomena we could observe, and likely do observe, if perhaps not very easily for the covert members.
-We have models of such individual and small-group behavior, even if perhaps those are simply story-telling models.
-Likewise, we can engage critically with an explicitly modeled observation process.
-Are we monitoring wifi logins?
-We can grapple with the details of such a system: how are accounts obtained?
-Do people rotate accounts?
-Do businesses rotate accounts?
-Maybe we cannot practically answer these questions, and maybe we do not include all of them in our model - but we can at least acknowledge them.
-These sort of challenges reflect those traditionally possible with good equation-based models.

-None of this discounts the value of network science techniques.
+This is not to discount the value of network science techniques.
 We suggest that instead one must be cautious in their application when there is not a very complete, clear, and uniform translation of observed phenomena into a network, for the previously discussed formal issues with network representations.
-One way to take that caution is to step back into the messier details - the events, states, and observations - and simulate those as a ground truth.
+One way to take that caution is to step back into the messier details - the events, states, and their observations - and simulate those as a ground truth.
 When we do that, we must clearly state the ways we believe the system might work.
 We may take those simulation results, and then translate them into networks.
 Again, to accomplish that, we must clearly state how we believe our observations relate to the real phenomena and how we aggregate our observations into reduced measures.
-Finally, we may perform our network science analyses with some confidence about what their results mean because we can compare those to the simulation inputs where we know truth (*model* truth, that is).
+Finally, we may perform our network science analyses and compare those results to the simulation inputs where we know truth (*model* truth, that is).

+In a very loose sense, we are performing a Bayesian analysis by integrating over our priors (the space of our plausible individual models) to characterize our confidence in the outcome of some network-based metric.

+Implementing an agent-based simulation in this mode can actually be more intuitive.
+The events and state changes should correspond to phenomena we could observe, and likely do observe, if perhaps not very easily for the covert members.
+We have a long history of models of such individual and small-group behavior, even if perhaps those are simply story-telling models.
+Likewise, we can engage critically with an explicitly modeled observation process.

+> ### What is happening in the Montreal Data?
+>
+> The Montreal dataset comprises entries of unique user id login and logout times to the publicly provisioned wifi system at a unique hotspot hardware id.
+>
+> We could very easily flatten this dataset into a time-aggregated, person-to-person network and then perform some network-based analysis.
+This is precisely what the initial purveyors of the data did.
+>
+> Instead, we choose to view the data not as a network, but as the series of events they represent, that *might* be able to inform us about a particular group.
+To do we have to model what the data mean.
+For example, we could work backwards:
+>
+> - people near enough to some physical location take action to access the wifi system; how often do they login if they are at that location?  how often does the login represent that person being within the location?
+> - people go to that location; are they going to meet particular other people? if they are going to meet other people versus for some product or service, does that influence their use of the hotspot?
+> - people with relationships (*e.g.*, friendship, work collaboration) interact in a way correlated with that relationship; how often does that interaction manifest as going to locations like those with the municipal wifi service?  likewise, people go places for individual purposes as well; what is that behavior like?
+> - locations adopt or leave the municipal wifi service; how do they decide to do so?
+> - businesses open and close, and people join and leave the municipal population; what do those turnover rates look like?

+Thinking about what a dataset means and how it came to be gives us a potential model to reproduce these events.
+Some of the model components probably look like traditional network descriptions (people that work together, what locations a person likes to visit), but many may not.
+Those that do correspond to network relationships might be unlikely to manifest in the available data - *e.g.*, in the case of the Montreal data, ignoring your boss while out together for coffee to check your email might be unwise.

+In Snijders *et al*, this mechanically-oriented aspect appears in the objective function, framed in terms of network change events as determined by current network and individual traits.
+Their overall perspective is about model selection (which objective function to use) and parameter fitting (what values for the coefficients in the objective function).
+Our emphasis differs - we want to build some practical sensitivities and confidence about various approaches - but model selection and parameter fitting are just as possible using, *e.g.*, [Algorithmic Bayesian Computation (ABC)][toni2009approximate] and [Partial Least Squares (PLS)][geladi1986partial] for exploring and characterizing parameter space.
+Indeed, that would be a reasonable approach to trying to reproduce the features of the Montreal data itself.

+## Modeling in Code

 If we are especially careful in our implementations of these models, we can isolate particular aspects, and then reuse them.
 We might have, for example, agents that perform